How do I become a RD or RDN?

 What are the prerequisites to entering any GPHN program?

-Please visit our Admission Requirements page for more information.
+For information on admission requirements, visit the Application and Admissions page for the DI, MSDI, MS in Human Nutrition or MS in Food Systems and Society.
 Please note that each applicant must meet the stated requirements.
 The admission requirements apply to everyone, including those who have not yet completed a DPD or a bachelor's degree from an accredited university.
 GPHN does not offer conditional acceptance.

 I am an international student, what steps do I need to take to apply to the program?

 Please visit the Academy of Nutrition and Dietetics for information for international students.
-For the admission requirements for our programs, visit our page on International Students.
+For information on admission requirements for international students, visit the Application and Admissions page for the DI, MSDI, MS in Human Nutrition or MS in Food Systems and Society.
 Please note that each international applicant must meet the stated requirements.
 GPHN does not offer conditional acceptance.

 What does the "ideal applicant" look like?